-The permittee shall follow up with a written submission within five days of the time the permittee becomes aware of the circumstances.
-The written submission shall contain a description of the noncompliance and its cause; the period of noncompliance, including exact dates and times; and if the noncompliance has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.
+The permittee shall follow up with a written submission within five days of the time the permittee becomes aware of noncompliance.
+The written submission shall contain a description of the noncompliance and its cause; the period of noncompliance, including exact dates and times; and if the noncompliance has not

-- 2. The following shall be included as information which must be reported within 24 hours under this paragraph. - a.
+- 2. The following shall be reported within 24 hours under this paragraph: - a.
 Any unanticipated bypass which exceeds any effluent limit in the permit (see 40 CFR 122.44(g)). - b.
-Any upset which exceeds any effluent limit in the permit. - c.
-Violation of a maximum daily discharge limit for any of the pollutants listed by the director in the permit to be reported within 24 hours (see 40 CFR 122.44(g)). - 3.
-The Director may waive the written report on a case-by-case basis for reports required under paragraph B.2, if the oral report has been received within 24 hours.
+Any upset which exceeds any effluent limit in the permit. - 3.
+EPA may waive the written report of noncompliance on a case-by-case basis, if the oral report has been received within 24 hours.
+The report of noncompliance requirement may be superseded by an explicit agreement with EPA as part of ongoing enforcement work.